yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

 .. caution::

     We purposely avoid the phrase "95% probability".
-This is because each specific interval is either works 100% of the time (captured the mean) or fails 100% of the time (fails to capture the mean).
+This is because each specific interval either works 100% of the time (captured the mean) or fails 100% of the time (fails to capture the mean).
+For example, suppose we take a sample and construct an interval, which turns out to be from 2.4 to 7.6.
+    The population mean is either between these numbers or it is not.
 Using "95% probability" in place of "95% confidence" makes it sound like this specific interval only works some of the time, when in fact it either always works or never works.

 .. mchoice:: mc_meaning_of_confidence
     :answer_a: We are really pretty sure of the result.